-ALMIGHTY God, our heavenly Father, who of his great mercy hath promised forgiveness of sins to all those who, with hearty repentance and true faith, turn unto him; Have mercy upon you; pardon and deliver you from all your sins; confirm and strengthen you in all goodness; and bring you to everlasting life through Jesus Christ our Lord.
+ALMIGHTY God, our heavenly Father, who of his great mercy hath promised forgiveness of sins to all those who, with hearty repentance and true faith, turn unto him; Have mercy upon you; pardon and deliver you from all your sins; confirm and strengthen you in all goodness; and bring you to everlasting life; through Jesus Christ our Lord.
 Amen.

-¶ Then the Minister shall kneel and say the Lord's Prayer; the People still kneeling and repeating it with him, both here, and wheresoever else it is used in Divine Service.
+¶ Then the Minister shall kneel and say the Lord's Prayer; the People still kneeling, and repeating it with him.

-OUR Father who art in heaven, Hallowed be thy Name.
-Thy kingdom come.
-Thy will be done on earth, As it is in heaven.
+Our Father, who art in heaven, Hallowed be thy Name.
+Thy kingdom come Thy will be done on earth, As it is in heaven.
 Give us this day our daily bread.
 And forgive us our trespasses, As we forgive those who trespass against us.
 And lead us not into temptation; But deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever and ever.
 Amen.